Thibaut Courtois: In popular culture

 Inspired by Courtois' pose from a particular save in January 2013, a Colombian fan created a new widespread social media meme called 'Thibauting' to pay homage to the Belgian goalkeeper.
 In November 2013, the word was included in a shortlist composed by leading Dutch dictionary Van Dale to be polled to determine the best new sports/amusement word of the year in Belgium, and ended second.
 The term is based on and pronounced the same way as "Tebowing", and is also similar to the worldwide 'planking' meme which was popular in 2011.

 Racing

 Outside football, Courtois has been said to maintain an interest in Formula 1, previously attending the Monaco and Spanish Grand Prix.

 In 2021, Courtois participated in the 2021 F1 Virtual Grand Prix championship as an Alfa Romeo driver.

 In May 2023, Courtois created his own Formula 4 team, TC Racing, with the intention of entering it into the Spanish F4 championship.
 The team is based south of Madrid and was given official approval to compete in Spanish F4 in November 2023.
 Courtois holds an administrative role within the team and hired Roberto Merhi as sporting director and driver coach.
 The team made its official debut in May 2024.

+In November 2024, Courtois announced the creation of TC Esports, a sim racing team.
+TC Esports was announced as a new team participating in the 2026 eNASCAR Coca-Cola iRacing Championship Series.

+Club ownership

+In February 2026, Courtois invested in the Brazilian fund Outfield through his investment company NxtPlay, which subsequently became the majority shareholder of French club Le Mans.
+In May of the same year, NxtPlay and Courtois became co-owners of Spanish club Extremadura.
+On 1 June 2026, he invested in his homegrown club, Genk, by acquiring a minority ownership stake through NxtPlay.